mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	Kip was listening, but felt a slight panic ensuing.

-	"Kip, I might be pregnant, and...
-I know you're bound..."
+	"Kip, I've been thinking... what if I get pregnant from last night?"

 	Setre struggled to finish the sentence, her sighs unwavering in their interruptions.
 His arm went to her shoulder and she lifted her own to catch it and hold it.
 They shared a moment that was not romantic, but placid.